tyrant/toy-robot/README.md

 #### Why am I doing this ?

-At Mable we belive these kind of coding challenges will give us more visibility on the candidate's strengths.
-On the other have, candidates can show their capabilities by applying what they already know.
+At Mable we believe these kind of coding challenges will give us more visibility on the candidate's strengths.
+On the other hand, candidates can show their capabilities by applying what they already know.

 #### What’s next ?